AleksanderBabii/portfolio/README.md

 docker build -t my-app .

 # Run the container
+# If your production server runs on port 3000 (default):
 docker run -p 3000:3000 my-app

+# If your production server runs on port 5173, use:
+# docker run -p 5173:5173 my-app
 ```

 The containerized application can be deployed to any platform that supports Docker, including: